SIGN IN / UP

 docker logs -f phpmyadmin

-You can also install only in docker:
+You can also perform the installation only in docker:

 docker run -d --restart always --name phpmyadmin -e PMA_ARBITRARY=1 -p 8090:80 phpmyadmin

-To connect to PhpMyAdmin - open a browser and go to - http://YOUR_IP_SERVER:8090/
+To connect to phpmyadmin — open your browser and go to the address — http://YOUR_IP_SERVER:8090/

-Now we can connect the database server.
+Now we can connect to the database server.